ObsComp/7dtd-Discordian-Windows/README.md

 Locate the Config.xml that was provided with the Discordian files you placed in its own folder.
 Open this file.
 Take notice it has two examples surrounded by comment tags that look like this <!--  -->.
 Anything between these tags are treated as a comment and ignored.
 At the top you will notice a
 Discord Token that is blank.
-You want to take the bot token off the developers application page from earlier that you were warned should not be shared with anyone else and place it in this field.
+You want to take the bot token off the developers application page from earlier that you were warned should not be shared with anyone else and place it here as the Discord Token.
 Example: <Discord Token="54321TU4MTI0NjU4ODg0NjE5.12345.KLcfcItdwwlJ0EmTFYD12345-Ok" />

-Copy and paste one of the example entries below the others but remove the comment tags <!-- and -->.
-Add your game server ip address as the Server IP.
+Remove the comment tags from the first entry and add your game server ip address as the Server IP.
 Add the port that ServerTools Web API is utilizing and should be open at this time.

-Locate the ServerToolsToken.txt that was generated by ServerTools upon enabling the Discord_Bot tool earlier.
+Locate the DiscordToken.txt that was generated by ServerTools upon enabling the Discord_Bot tool earlier and open it.
 It can be found in your ServerTools folder.
-Take the token and place it in the Config.xml as the ServerTools_Token.
-Example: ServerTools_Token="4LWTWq6xlu2H3Wk7RMkDZP"
+Take the token value and place it in the Config.xml as the ServerTools_Token.
+Example: ServerTools_Token="SLCg3Cb7JE3MGWUzNbxqIK"

 You will need the channel id of the channel you wish chat to pass back and forth between.
 Go to the list of channels in your guild and right click the channel.
 You should see an option called copy id.
 If you do not it is because you must enable developer mode in Discord.
 Access your user settings.
 Under